mlrun/mlrun/docs/projects/workflows.md

 completion and print out the workflow progress, alternatively you can use `.wait_for_completion()` on the run object.

-The default workflow engine is `kfp`, we can override it by specifying the `engine` in the `run()` or `set_workflow()` methods, using the `local` engine will execute the workflow state machine loaclly (its functions will still run as cluster jobs). if we set the `local` flag to True the workflow will use the `local` engine AND the functions will will run as local process, this mode is used for local debugging of workflows.
+The default workflow engine is `kfp`, we can override it by specifying the `engine` in the `run()` or `set_workflow()` methods, using the `local` engine will execute the workflow state machine locally (its functions will still run as cluster jobs). if we set the `local` flag to True the workflow will use the `local` engine AND the functions will will run as local process, this mode is used for local debugging of workflows.